rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:396)
 ```

-It would be better to avoid such invalid sequence of steps at compile time, but I guess it's a trade-off to keep the API simple.
+It would be better to avoid such an invalid sequence of steps at compile time, but it's a trade-off to keep the API simple.

-So, we just finish covering the happy path of structured concurrency, the way Project Loom implements it.
-Now, it's time to go deeper in which are the available policies for synchronization of forked tasks, and how to handle exceptions.
+So, we finish covering the happy path of structured concurrency and the way Project Loom implements it.
+Now, it's time to investigate the available policies for synchronizing forked tasks and how to handle exceptions.

 ## 4. Synchronization Policies